 - Breakup or divorce

-- Anyone with a history of adverse childhood experiences or trauma history
+- Adverse childhood experiences or trauma history

 Burnout Vs. Depression: Key Differences